 As chlorine gas, other halogens except fluorine also react with sodium hydroxide and give similar products as NaOH + Cl2 reaction.

 We know this reaction is a disproportionation reaction.
 When we see the products, it's clear that Cl2 is oxidized to OCl- and reduced to Cl-.
-Oxidation numbers of Cl in OCl- is +1 and Cl- is -1.
+Oxidation numbers of cglorine in OCl- ion is +1 and Cl- ion is -1.

 Now check the differences of each oxidation numbers in oxidation and reduction.
 It is one in both.
 Then exchange the differences.